View Stella Donlin's Obituary on standardspeaker.com and share memories

 |

-Stella M. Donlin, 91, of Hazleton passed away Tuesday at Lehigh Valley Hospital-Hazleton.
+Stella M. Donlin, 91, of Hazleton passed away Tuesday in Lehigh Valley Hospital-Hazleton.

 Born in Hazleton, she was the daughter of the late Peter and Antoinette (Laviano) Sharp and was a member of Queen of Heaven Parish at Lady of Grace Church, Hazleton.